shrvan30/flash-attention-cuda/README.md

 # ⚡ FlashAttention-CUDA: Making Attention Calculations Much Faster

 This project shows how to make the "attention" part of AI models run incredibly fast.
-We start with a basic CPU program and make it faster step-by-step until we get a super fast GPU version called FlashAttention.
+I start with a basic CPU program and make it faster step-by-step until I get a super fast GPU version called FlashAttention.

 ---

-## 🚀 The Steps We Took to Make It Faster
+## 🚀 The Steps I Took to Make It Faster

 The math formula for attention looks like this:
 $$\text{Attention}(Q, K, V) = \text{Softmax}\left(\frac{QK^T}{\sqrt{d}}\right)V$$

-We made four different versions to see how much we could speed things up:
+I made four different versions to see how much I could speed things up:

 ### 1. Basic CPU Version (`attention_cpu`)
 * **How it works**: A simple Python program that uses three loops inside each other to do the math.
 * **The problem**: It runs on just one CPU core.
 It also has to create giant tables in the computer's memory, which makes it very slow.

 ### 2. Simple GPU Version (`naive_attention`)
-* **How it works**: We use CUDA to run the math on a GPU.
-We give each thread on the GPU one small element of the output to calculate.
+* **How it works**: I use CUDA to run the math on a GPU.
+I give each thread on the GPU one small element of the output to calculate.
 * **The problem**: It is faster than the CPU, but it creates a lot of memory "traffic."
 All the threads keep reading the same data from the GPU's main memory at the same time, which slows things down.

 ### 3. Tiled GPU Version (`tiled_attention`)
 * **How it works**: Threads work together to load small blocks (tiles) of data into a super-fast memory right next to the GPU processor called shared memory (SRAM).
 * **The trick**: It uses a smart math trick called "online softmax" to calculate the values in small steps.
-This means we do not have to create giant tables in the slow memory.
+This means I do not have to create giant tables in the slow memory.

 ### 4. Fully Fused FlashAttention Version (`fused_attention`)
 * **How it works**: This is our fastest version.
 It uses every trick in the book to squeeze out maximum speed:
-    * **Local pockets (Registers)**: We put the data directly into the threads' local registers, which is the fastest storage possible.
+    * **Local pockets (Registers)**: I put the data directly into the threads' local registers, which is the fastest storage possible.
     * **Warp Shuffling**: Threads talk directly to their neighbors to find maximum values instantly without waiting.
     * **Smart division**: We do division calculations outside of the main loop so the GPU does not have to repeat them.
     * **Zero memory waste**: We never save intermediate calculations to the slow main memory.
 Everything is kept inside fast registers.